How to Install the DigitalOcean Metrics Agent

 curl -sSL https://repos.insights.digitalocean.com/install.sh | sudo bash

-After you run the command, the script verifies compatibility, installs system dependencies, adds the appropriate package repositories, and installs the metrics agent.
+After you run the command, the script verifies compatibility, installs system dependencies, adds the required package repositories, and then installs the metrics agent.
 The script returns output similar to the following:

 Cleaning up old sources...OK